-3. Sorting.
-The strings are sorted, in descending order, by frequency of appearance.
+- 3. Sorting.
+The strings are sorted, in descending order, by frequency of appearance. - 4.
+Clustering.

-4. Clustering.
 The most frequent string is chosen and it is compared to the rest of the strings, using a measure of similarity.
-This process is repeated, successively, until all the strings have been clustered.

-5. Checking.
-The resulting clusters are verified and the possible errors are located and corrected.
+This process is repeated, successively, until all the strings have been clustered. - 5.
+Checking.
+The resulting clusters are verified and the possible errors are located and corrected. - 6.
+Updating.

-6. Updating.
 The original database is updated.
-The strings of a cluster are replaced by its centroid.
+The strings of a cluster are replaced by its centroid (the centroid is representative of all the strings in its cluster).